How to Scrap a Car | How Do I Scrap My Car?

 Many scrap car websites will incorrectly tell you that if you're scrapping your car you don't need to inform the DVLA as the ATF will do this when they produce a Certificate of Destruction (CoD)

 WRONG!
-It is your legal responsibility to notify DVLA immediately you sell your car, including if you sell it for scrap.
+It is your legal responsibility to notify DVLA immediately you move your vehicle on.
+This includes if you scrap your car.
 You should do this by completing and returning Section 9 of the V5C (also known as the log book/registration document).
 Alternatively you can quickly and easily notify DVLA of the sale of your scrap car by visiting the DVLA website.

 Proof Of Identification When Scrapping A Car